Morndulin89/DragRaceApp/README.md

 IF you want to test out this app, here's the mySQL-file:

+the app uses user = "Harjoitus" and password "harjoitus"

 DROP DATABASE IF EXISTS DragRace;

 CREATE DATABASE IF NOT EXISTS DragRace;